 Pupils are taught to write in a variety of forms and for a range of purposes and audiences.
 Pupils plan, revise and proof-read, considering the effectiveness of their writing.
 In order to write well, knowledge of grammar and spelling is essential.
 Pupils receive regular teaching in these areas as well as punctuation and vocabulary work.
 Pupils work on specific spelling rules and a grammar / punctuation focus each week.
 These weekly areas of focus are shared with parents and carers through pupils’ SPAG books in Key Stage 2, in which they are encouraged also to keep a record of their personal reading.

 Pupils are taught how to retrieve information, and analyse and evaluate what they read.
 Intervention strategies are used where pupils may need specific guidance.
 Several novels and non-fiction texts are studied throughout each year.
 Opportunities are provided for high quality discussion to extend the skills of inference and deduction and to consider a writer's choice of language to create effects.
 Emphasis in years 7 and 8 is placed on pupils’ written responses to literature through an essay style, in preparation for GCSE work.
-Year 7 and 8 AQA assessments are carried out each term, which inform pupils of their progress towards their end of year targets.
+Year 7 and 8 are assessed through regular teacher assessments, which inform pupils of their progress towards their end of year targets.
 Pupils are encouraged to read widely in lessons and at home, as well as during extra-curricular clubs.
-In Years 5,7 and 8 regular visits to the Learning Resource Centre are built in to English lessons to encourage that love of reading.
-Year 6 pupils receive opportunities during Form Times to visit the LRC.
+In all years, regular visits to the Learning Resource Centre are built in to English and other lessons to encourage that love of reading.